-Disabilities, Rehabilitation, Handicappers
+Disabilities, Rehabilitation

-Americans With Disabilities Act, Section 504 of The Rehabilitation Act of 1973 and The Michigan Handicappers' Civil Rights Act
+Americans With Disabilities Act, Section 504 of The Rehabilitation Act of 1973 and The Michigan Persons with Disabilities Civil Rights Act employment.
+These laws provide that qualified individuals with a disability must be provided with reasonable accommodations that do not impose undue hardship.

-Under the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act (504), and the Michigan Handicappers' Civil Rights Act (MHCRA), qualified applicants and employees with handicaps are protected from discrimination in hiring, promotion, discharge, pay, job training, benefits and other aspects of employment.
-These laws provide that qualified individuals with a handicap must be provided with reasonable accommodations that do not impose undue hardship.
-The MHCRA requires an employee to request accommodation within 182 days from the date the employee discovered or should have discovered the need for accommodation.
-Failure to notify the employer of this need within 182 days releases the employer from its obligation to accommodate under the MHCRA.
+Under the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act (504), and the Michigan Persons with Disabilities Civil Rights Act (MPDCRA), qualified applicants and employees with disibilities are protected from discrimination in hiring, promotion, discharge, pay, job training, benefits and other aspects of

+The MPDCRA requires an employee to request accommodation within 182 days from the date the employee discovered or should have discovered the need for accommodation.
+Failure to notify the employer of this need within 182 days releases the employer from its obligation to accommodate under the MPDCRA.
 The employer is not released from its obligation to accommodate under ADA and Section 504; however, complaints alleging discrimination prohibited by the ADA and 504 must be filed within time limits set forth in the statutes and implementing regulations.

-The ADA, Section 504 and the MHCRA also provide that each University program, service and activity, when viewed in its entirety, must be handicapper accessible unless assuring accessibility would fundamentally alter the program, service or activity.
+The ADA, Section 504 and the MPDCRA also provide that each University program, service and activity, when viewed in its entirety, must be accessible unless assuring accessibility would fundamentally alter the program, service or activity.